kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 Additional validation will be done on the controller side.
 For more details, see: [Validation](#validation).

-##### CREATE, UPDATE,

-Principal behind the `Eviction` intent that makes the request should be authorized for deleting pods that match the EvictionRequest's `.spec.target.pod`.
-This is done in order not to escalate the privileges and to limit the scope.

 #### Immutability of EvictionRequest Fields

 `.spec.target` and `.spec.target.pod` does not make sense to make mutable, the EvictionRequest is